 The attorneys at Shelby Roden have been proudly serving individuals, families and businesses throughout the nation for over 40 years.
 Our firm’s mission is to provide the best legal counsel using the best practices and methods possible.
 We also believe in getting to know our clients and understanding their unique goals and needs.
 By doing so, we are able to provide results beyond our clients’ expectations.

-As a firm, Shelby Roden focuses on Toxic Exposure, Environmental Litigation, Business Litigation, and Business Exit, Succession and Strategic Planning.
+As a firm, Shelby Roden focuses on Toxic Exposure, Environmental Litigation, Commercial Litigation, and Business Planning.
 Our team of attorneys have successfully obtained $1 billion for our clients over the past decade.
 As a team, our attorneys contribute insight from their various legal backgrounds allowing us to comprehensively serve our clients and to adequately address the legal and business challenges that they encounter.